alynes/portfolio/RESUME.md

         <div class="col1">
             <div class="p-quote">
                 "Working with Austin has been refreshing.
 He is sharp-witted, professional, and delightfully good spirited.
-I have worked with many developers and never have I met a more capable engineer or better communicator.
+I have worked with many developers and never before had I met a better critical thinker or more capable engineer.
 Any company would be lucky to have him."
             </div>
             <br/>
             <div class="p-info">